dwr2118/dataviz-final/viz/src/index.md

   <div class="card-borderless grid-rowspan-3">
     <h1>Insight for this feature</h1>
     <h1></h1>
-    Similar to academic pressure, higher financial stress is strongly linked to increased depression rates.
-Constant worry about finances, such as debt or instability, can lead to feelings of helplessness and anxiety, which negatively impact mental health and contribute to depression.
+    <p>Similar to academic pressure, higher financial stress is strongly linked to increased depression rates.
+Constant worry about finances, such as debt or instability, can lead to feelings of helplessness and anxiety, which negatively impact mental health and contribute to depression.</p>
   </div>
   <!-- Data div -->
   <div class="large-data-card" id="chart-container" style="display: flex; justify-content:center; flex-wrap: wrap;">